Breast Lift (Mastopexy) in Baton Rouge, LA

 At Ford Plastic and Reconstructive Surgery, double board-certified plastic surgeon Dr. Kate Chiasson brings both technical precision and a genuine understanding of what these changes mean to you.
 As a woman, she is especially attuned to the concerns that come with pregnancy, breastfeeding, and the natural changes that come with time.
 Below, you will find everything you need to know about how a breast lift works, what to expect, and how to decide whether a lift alone, or a lift paired with augmentation, is the right path for your goals.

-Dr. Chiasson will carefully listen to your desired outcome and expectations and assist you in selecting the best approach to help you achieve your goals.
-If you desire an increase in breast size a gel implant can be placed at the time of the lift.
-As the implant increases the weight of the breast it is wise to avoid overly large implants.
-Also, should you desire a reduction in the size of your areola (the darker pigmented skin around the nipple), this can easily be addressed with the lift.
+Dr. Chiasson will carefully listen to your desired outcome and expectations and help you select the best approach to achieve your goals.
+If you would also like an increase in breast size, a gel implant can be placed at the time of the lift.
+Because an implant adds weight to the breast, it is wise to avoid overly large implants.

-Ptosis (sagging) of the breast is graded in severity by the relationship between the location of the nipple relative to the inframammary fold (the crease below the breast).
-The degree of ptosis along with your desired outcome will determine the appropriate surgical choice.
-Minor lifting results in fewer incisions.
-If you have more severe sagging with the nipple falling below the fold longer incisions are necessary and will lead to longer scars.
-You will be instructed on how to care for your incisions and scars so that an optimal result can be achieved.
+The severity of breast sagging, known as ptosis, is graded by the position of the nipple relative to the inframammary fold (the crease beneath the breast).
+The degree of ptosis, along with your desired outcome, will determine the most appropriate surgical approach.
+Minor lifting requires fewer incisions, while more significant sagging, where the nipple falls below the fold, calls for longer incisions that lead to longer scars.
+Dr. Chiasson will instruct you on how to care for your incisions and scars so you can achieve an optimal result.

 Breast Lift vs Breast Augmentation- Which Do You Need?